|

 Greywater System for Area with Frozen Ground

-Larry Reeves from Lake George, Colorado, writes regarding a greywater system for an area with frozen ground.
 The environment is mountainous (8500 ft.), with 20 inches rainfall per year.
-One of his ... ?
-The ground remains frozen from September to > May.
+One of his goals is to protect the septic system from washer and disposal solids.
+The soil ... frozen from September to > May.
 Larry, Yes.
 Colorado, in fact is especially well suited to the solution, which is a greywater greenhouse.
-You can put more loamy soil in there ...
+You can put more loamy soil ...

 oasisdesign.net